-The National Library is pleased to announce the recipients of the 2022 Summer Scholarships, marking 20 years since the program’s inception.
+The National Library is pleased to announce the recipients of the 2023 Summer Scholarships.

 Summer scholarships are offered to PhD students from across Australia, offering recipients the opportunity to further their postgraduate research using material from the Library’s collections over a six-week residency.

 Ms Kate Kirby, University of the Sunshine Coast

 - The 1982 Brisbane Commonwealth Games: exploring event impact, legacy, and memory outside the city limits

 National Library of Australia Summer Scholarship, supported by an anonymous donor

 - Caroline Chisholm, John Dunmore Lang and Utopian Impulses in Australian Colonial Society